leouieda/dotfiles/templates/pub-request-rg.md

 First of all, thank you for your interest in my work!

-I do not upload my work to ResearchGate because they are a for-profit organization.
-They have the practice of sometimes inserting advertisement into the uploaded PDFs.
+I do not upload my work to ResearchGate because it is often illegal to do so since they are a for-profit organization.
+Furthermore, they have the practice of sometimes inserting an extra page advertising their site into the uploaded PDFs.
 I find this unacceptable.

-I keep a copy of all my works on my website: http://www.leouieda.com/
+I keep a copy of all my works on my website: http://www.leouieda.com

 There you will also find links to related works and other resources like source code, presentations, data, etc.